juan-jurado/juan-jurado/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on real-time video analysis using Deepstream and AI models using CNNs and Transformers.
+- 🔭 I’m currently working at Globant [Globant][Globant] as a IoT Edge Engineer building AI applications based on real-time video analysis using Deepstream, CNNs and Transformers.
 - 🌱 I’m currently learning low level code (C++14) to improve my current robotic skills.
 - 👯 I’m looking to collaborate on open source projects based on robotics and autonomous machines (AI at the edge + Robotics).
 - 🤔 I’m looking for help with IDK